serhiizem/core/ocp/src/main/java/org/core/practice/building_blocks/data_types/README.md

   an int** `long max = 3123456789; // DOES NOT COMPILE`

 * short is signed, which means it splits its range across the positive and negative integers.
-Alternatively, char is unsigned, which means its range is strictly positive, including 0
+Alternatively, char is unsigned, which means its range is strictly positive, including 0